smintio/Portals-Components-SDK/Tools/Portals-SDK-PublishComponent-CLI/Release/README.md

 Keep in mind that the `AuthorizationHeader` value is not provided by Smint.io.

 *Note: by default, the authorization process needs to listen to port `43450` on your machine.
-In the unlikely case that this port is not available on your machine, you can override the `RedirectUrl` setting inherited from `appsettings.json` and set another port there.*
+In the unlikely case that this port is not available on your machine, you can override the `RedirectUrl` setting inherited from `appsettings.json` and set another port there.
+Please also note that in this case you will also need to contact us at [support@smint.io](mailto:support@smint.io) and tell us the new redirect
+URL, because we need to whitelist the new redirect URL on our side.*

 Parameters
 ==========